Icon_Top_Black

 8.8

 Between this and the last iteration, A/B testing was performed for the shopping cart page.
-Instead of selecting which products to check out, four testers prefer to delete the products they don't want.
-When they click delete, a confirmation popup will appear.
+Instead of selecting which products to check out, four testers preferred to delete the products they didn’t want.
+When they clicked delete, a confirmation popup appeared.
 Click here to try the prototypes.

-And according to the comment from a tester, numbering the sections makes the process smoother.
+According to a comment from a tester, numbering the sections makes the process smoother.

 Results